buddly27/smaa-nuke/README.md

 ## Building

-Build the plugin as follow:
+Build the plugin as follows:

 ```bash
 cd smaa-nuke